atom/github/docs/feature-requests/006-pull-request-reviewer-flow.md

 ### New Comment
 ![new comment](https://user-images.githubusercontent.com/6842965/56695406-fdd22700-66b6-11e9-9e7e-fe85e2507a66.png)

-A new comment block can appear in either All Reviews tab or Pending Reviews tab, depending on the scenarios covered in "Add comment gutter icon" section below.
+A new comment block can appear in either All Reviews tab or Pending Review tab, depending on the scenarios covered in "Add comment gutter icon" section below.
 When in focus, a new comment block always has a glowing border to emphasize itself.
 If there is already a pending review, there should only be one `btn-primary` button that reads "Comment".

 ### "Add comment" gutter icon